procionevolante/eclipse-cli-tools/README.md

 I would personally like if all companies stop forcing devs to use their own shitty IDEs and let them use whatever they want.

-This repo is the result of my work towards the goal of using the tools I fancy the most, namely the console.
+This repo is the result of my work towards the goal of minimising the use of that buggy IDE and relying on using more mature and tested programs.

 [1]: https://www.nxp.com/design/design-center/software/automotive-software-and-tools/s32-design-studio-ide:S32-DESIGN-STUDIO-IDE "NXP S32 Design Studio"
 [2]: https://projects.eclipse.org/projects/tools.cdt "Eclipse CDT"